 Some other metrics are not tracked actively but help with self-analysis:

 - Time spending activities – where do the team spend more time – research, writing, illustrations, editing?
-Should we hire a graphic designer?
+Should we hire a graphic designer (here you have some KPIs for creative process)?
 Can someone help with research in the domain that we don’t know well?

 - Time to content – for example, in my case, it takes about 3-5 days to formulate my thoughts about a topic, research additional facts, and release an article.